· Giuseppe Sirigu · 17 min read

 Want to see what this looks like on your actual routes?
 We're accepting three beverage distributors into a founding cohort.
 Join the waitlist and we'll reach out.

 This baseline is your comparison benchmark.
-Without it, you have no way to know whether the pilot improved performance or whether you’re just seeing normal variation.
+Without it, you have no way to know whether the pilot improved performance or whether you’re seeing normal variation.
+A vendor unwilling to establish a documented baseline before optimization begins doesn’t want to be measured.

-The system ingests your historical data and produces initial optimized route sequences.
+The system ingests your historical data - provided as a route file export from your RAS, or a structured spreadsheet - and produces initial optimized route sequences.
 Do not implement these routes yet.
 Instead:

-• Walk through those divergences with the vendor.
-The system’s reasoning should be explicable and correct.
+- Walk through the largest divergences with the vendor.
+The system’s reasoning should be explicable.
 If a proposed sequence looks wrong to an experienced dispatcher, ask the vendor why the system made that choice.

 Select 5-10 routes that represent your typical fleet - a mix of route types, account mixes, and geographic territories.
 Run these routes using the system’s optimized sequences.
 Continue running the rest of your fleet on current sequences.

-Measure, for the pilot routes vs. the control routes:
+Measure weekly, for pilot routes vs. control routes:

 What Good Performance Looks Like Over Time